Access to the Hall & Parkland

 The Hall

-There are a few steps up to the North entrance door of Lytham Hall, a ramp is available on request to facilitate access for wheelchair users.
+There are a few steps up to the North entrance door of Lytham Hall - a ramp is available on request to facilitate access for wheelchair users.
 The ground floor rooms are fully accessible to buggies and wheelchairs; the rooms include the North Entrance Hall, Morning Room, Main Entrance Hall, Gold Room, Dining Room and Staircase Hall.
 The first floor and top floor are not accessible.
-The entry price is therefore reduced to £4 per person.
-Please be mindful of your step in the historic house, due to uneven flag flooring and the use of rugs.
+The entry price is therefore reduced accordingly.
+Please be mindful of your step in the historic house due to uneven flag flooring and the use of rugs.
+For more information

 Parking

-Charges apply 24 hours a day, 7 days a week.
-Charges apply to all vehicles.
-Please pay at the parking terminal located in the Stable and Woods Car Parks.
+Please pay at the parking terminals located in the Stables and Woodlands Car Parks.

 Up to 2 hrs - £1.50